scaffold-eth/scaffold-eth/README.md

 🏦 It could be like a decentralized bank that you `function deposit() public payable {}` and `withdraw()`

-📟 Events are really handy for signalling to the frontend.
+📟 Events are really handy for signaling to the frontend.
 [Read more about events here.](https://solidity-by-example.org/0.6/events/)

 📲 Spend some time in `App.jsx` in `packages/react-app/src` and learn about the 🛰 [Providers](https://github.com/austintgriffith/scaffold-eth#-web3-providers)